shivam4556/KeeperApp/README.md

 Added feature to dynamically Add and Delete Notes by passing required parameters to each of the components.

-Clone the Repo and use npm start to run the React app.
+Clone the Repo and use npm install and after that npm start to run the React app.